Gabriel BOUSQUET, et al.

 ventilation may be avoided.
 On hydrofoils designed for

-as a significant increase in drag, which might be sufficient to
+well as a significant increase in drag, which might be

-create a significant pitch down moment onto the airplane, which
+sufficient to create a significant pitch down moment onto the

-can lead to the failure of the flight process if not properly
+airplane, which can lead to the failure of the flight process if

-controlled or avoided.
-The small lift coefficients of the
+not properly controlled or avoided.
+The small lift coefficients

-to detect and/or avoid these effects in the first place prior to
+designed to detect and/or avoid these effects in the first place

 [0051] In another aspect, the foil may be designed to induce